gillibrand/launchbar-pinboard/README.md

 ## Pinboard: Log In

 This action is used by all the other actions in order to access your Pinboard account.
 Prompts for and saves your Pinboard API token.
+Also provides a quick link to your API token if you are already logged in to the Pinboard web site.

 Your API token (not password) is saved as plain-text in the Application Support directory for this action.
 You can delete it with the `Log Out` sub-action.

 # Building

 If you want edit or customize these actions for yourself, be aware that `Grunt` is used to append a shared script to each of the individual action scripts.
 See `shared.js` for more detail.

+Newer betas LaunchBar provide a way to `include` JavaScript files at runtime.
+These actions may be updated later to do that instead.

 # Version History